Italian chef and television personality Guy Grossi has announced he will be opening his first restaurant in Perth.

-Although Grossi is overseeing the menu, long-time Grossi empire chef Marco di Natale – last stoking the coals at Melbourne’s Florentino Grill – is relocating to Perth to run Garum.
+Although Grossi is overseeing the menu, long-time Grossi empire chef Mario di Natale – last stoking the coals at Melbourne’s Florentino Grill – is relocating to Perth to run Garum.

 The restaurant will serve breakfast, lunch and dinner, and bar dining will be available.
 Aperitivo food and drink specials will be offered in the afternoons between 4.30pm and 6pm.